-At the beginning of the 20th century the West African giraffe were widely distributed, from Nigeria to Senegal, but by the mid 1990s only 49 individuals remained in the whole of West Africa.
-These few survivors are now formally protected by the Niger government and their numbers have risen to approximately 550 individuals.
-However, their future is still of great concern as they live in an isolated pocket (the giraffe zone) east of the capital Niamey, and share their living space with local villagers.
+At the beginning of the 20th century the West African giraffe were widely distributed, from Nigeria to Senegal, but by the mid-1990s only 49 individuals remained in the whole of West Africa.
+Through formal protection by the Niger government, the population has risen to more than 600 individuals.
+However, their future is still of great concern as they predominantly live in an isolated pocket (the Giraffe Zone) east of the capital Niamey, and share their living space with local villagers.
 No other large wild mammals occur in this area, and habitat loss and destruction is increasing.
-In 2008, the West African giraffe was classified as Endangered and of high conservation importance on the IUCN Red List.
+In 2018, eight West African giraffe were moved to the Gadabedji Biosphere Reserve to establish a new satellite giraffe population and thus assist the population's growth in number and range.
+This translocation was undertaken by GCF in collaboration with the Sahara Conservation Fund for the Government of Niger.
+In 2008, the West African giraffe was listed as Endangered and of high conservation importance on the IUCN Red List; however, in 2018 it was downlisted to Vulnerable based on increased numbers and their conservation success story.